Para-Bannai-Ito Polynomials: Para-Bannai--Ito polynomials for , even

-One needs to use the change of parameters (\ref{C3_change_param}) in order to obtain the result above.
-Observe that $\Lambda_{n}^{(\beta)}=\Lambda_{2j-n}^{(\beta)}$ and that the spectrum is hence degenerate.
-This means that the para-Bannai-Ito polynomials are bispectral, but not classical.
+One needs to use the change of parameters \eqref{C3_change_param} in order to obtain the result above.
+Observe that~$\Lambda_{n}^{(\beta)}=\Lambda_{2j-n}^{(\beta)}$ and that the spectrum is hence degenerate.
+This means that the para-Bannai--Ito polynomials are bispectral, but not classical.